1978-2022, with 2022 update

 - 4Cinzano, P., Elvidge C. 2003.
 Night sky brightness at sites from satellite data.
 Mem.
 Soc.
 Astron.
 It., 74, 456-457.

 Alternative text for Figure 1:

 Maps showing the growth in artificial sky brightness due to light pollution in continental United States.
-The figures contains four panels each with a map displaying artificial night sky brightness on a color scale, from no light (darkest) to pink (brightest).
-The first panel is shows 1950s, second panel shows 1970s, third panel shows 1997, and fourth panels shows prediction for 2025.
+The figure contains four panels each with a map displaying artificial night sky brightness on a color scale, from no light (darkest) to pink (brightest).
+The first panel shows 1950s, second panel shows 1970s, third panel shows 1997, and fourth panel shows prediction for 2025.
 The night sky gets progressively brighter through time with the east coast brighter than the west.

 - 1991: 1 wildlife study;